My One-Person-Company Bet: Who Gets Paid First in China?

 A Thousand People Queued to Install OpenClaw

-People were not just turning up to play with a chatbot.
+The Chinese internet gave it a name: “growing your lobster” — feeding a software agent tasks until it starts handling the workload for you.
+Tencent’s OpenClaw was the software, and those thousand people were not just turning up to play with a chatbot.
 They were testing whether software could take tasks off their plate.

 Once Tencent began placing OpenClaw’s task-handling logic inside WeChat as a native contact rather than a separate destination, the story stopped looking like a consumer fad and started looking like an economic experiment — not curiosity, but delegation.